apiaframework/apia/README.md

     # Define an action within the controller by providing a name that you
     # wish to use for it.
     endpoint :create do
-      name 'Create a new user'
+      label 'Create a new user'
+      description "This action will create a new user"

       # Optionally set the authenticator use (if not defined, will use the
       # controller default, or the API default)